cwestwater/cwestwater.github.io/_posts/2017-09-01-vCenter-Domain-Join-SMBv1.md

 You will now be able to join the vCSA to the domain.

 Hey VMware - how about updating the KB article saying the fix is to enable SMB1 which is proven to be incorrect?
 Thanks to [Virtualization Nation](https://virtualizationnation.com/) for the real fix.

+# Update 13th November 2017

+This is an update to the original post contents above.
+As of vCenter Server 6.0 Update 3c SMB2 is supported without the modifications above.
+See the [release notes here](https://docs.vmware.com/en/VMware-vSphere/6.0/rn/vsphere-vcenter-server-60u3c-release-notes.html).